Odensala/Flitig/README.md

 # Flitig
 Todo app with MVVM and the latest Android architecture components.
 Keep track of your daily todos with ease.
 # Features
-- Add, edit and delete todos.
+- Add, edit and delete todos
 - Easily search for todos
 # Key components
 - MVVM